-"I love the dynamic between restraint and exuberance in Marius von Brasch’s work.
-In his spare drawings, the marks tend to engage each other from a respectful distance; in his paintings, the visual elements—rendered in hyper-saturated pinks, oranges, and greens—are inclined to commingle ardently.”
+About von Brasch’s practice, Goldberg comments that "I love the dynamic between restraint and exuberance in Marius von Brasch’s work.
+In his spare drawings, the marks tend to engage each other from a respectful distance; in his paintings, the visual elements—rendered in hyper-saturated pinks, oranges, and greens—are inclined to commingle ardently."
+As Goldberg observes—and as you can see by swiping left here—there’s a notable duality in von Brasch’s work between compositions that are dense or sparse, permeated with color or situated largely on fields of white.
+We love how this formal dialogue helps us to better recognize not only those differences but also the stylistic harmonies across von Brasch’s practice.

 Neil Goldberg is an American video, photo, mixed media, and performance artist.
 His work has been exhibited internationally at venues including the Museum of Modern Art, New York (permanent collection), the New Museum of Contemporary Art, The Kitchen, the Hammer Museum, and NGBK Kunsthalle Berlin—and has garnered fellowships from the Guggenheim Foundation, New York State Council for the Arts, and the MacDowell Colony, among others.
 Goldberg is a Critic at the Yale School of Art and is currently a mentor with Queer | Art | Mentorship.
 He is represented by Cristin Tierney Gallery, New York, and a monograph of his photographic series, Other Peoples’ Prescriptions, will be published this spring in collaboration with Esopus Books.